 Although since 24th February 2022 people who test positive for COVID are no longer legally required to self-isolate, at Target3D we understand that COVID remains a live threat to productions and to the people working on them so advise that all parties still follow the same guidance and recommendations despite the legal change:

 If you develop COVID-19 symptoms, self-isolate immediately and get a PCR test, even if your symptoms are mild.
 People who test positive should stay at home and avoid contact with other people for at least 5 full days and continue to isolate until they have 2 negative tests 24 hours apart on consecutive days.

 HELPING OUR PEOPLE STAY SAFE DURING THE COVID-19 PANDEMIC

-As we return to production after lockdown, the safety of our cast, crew and contributors is our highest priority.
-In order to ensure
+The safety of our cast, crew and contributors is our highest priority.
+In order to ensure the

 How we are keeping people safe.

 We are focusing on the following areas to ensure we can manage the risks of infection from